OmniaAhmed208/chat-package/README.md

 - To publish the package's assets, CSS, and JS, run the following command:
 - php artisan vendor:publish --tag=public --force <br/>
  This will create a 'liveChat/tools' directory in the public directory. <br/>
-- If you want to change the chat color, you can do so in public/liveChat/tools/chat/final.css.
+- If you want to change the user chat color and position, you can do so in public/liveChat/tools/chat/css/final.css.

 ### 4- Migration to database